temp-mw/demo-apm/python/flask/README.md

 logging.error("Sample Error Log.", extra={'tester': 'Alex'})
 ```
 ## Setup middleware.ini File
-Setup your .ini file, based on below features that you want to observe in your project.
+Setup your `middleware.ini` file, based on below features that you want to observe in your project.
+Place the file at the root of your project.
 ```ini
 # ---------------------------------------------------------------------------
 # This file contains settings for the Middleware Python-APM Agent.